sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 ### Expected solution

 Displaying various `components/parts` of the query like `selected fields, conditional parts, aggregate fields, groupBy field, OrderBy field`

-### Following are the broad tasks:
-- read the query from the user into queryString variable
-- call the parseQuery method and pass the queryString variable as a parameter
-- split the string into words by space character
-- parse the queryString into words and display
-- getting the baseQuery and display
-- get and display the filename
-- get and display the where conditions part(if where condition exists)
-- parse the where conditions and display the propertyName, propertyValue and conditionalOperator for each conditions
-- get the logical operators(applicable only if multiple conditions exist)
-- get order by fields if order by clause exists
-- get group by fields if group by clause exists
-- parse and display aggregate functions(if applicable)

 ### Project structure